abstractsun/braindump/README.md

     - Note/idea files with `[TRIAGE]` as the last line are ignored.
 They are considered fully reviewed.
 - `./task TASKNAME` - Opens the named task
     - You can write `[START]` in a task file to mark where you left off
-    - Variant: `./task` - Opens the tasks folder
+    - Variant: `./task` - Opens the tasks folder (if possible)
-- `./log LOGNAME` - Opens the named log, appends a timestamp, and enters insert mode after the timestamp
+- `./log LOGNAME` - Opens the named log, appends a timestamp, and (if using vim) enters insert mode after the timestamp
 - `./pin` - Displays lines in notes/ideas/tasks containing `[PIN]`
 - `./tag TAGNAME` - Displays lines in notes/ideas containing `{TAGNAME}`, as well as the immediately preceding lines
 - `./scratch` - Edits a hidden scratch file